|

 SWINGING SINGLES

-The only tune released for the Dean Martin film, "The Ambushers" (1967) was on the B side of this single from Boyce and Hart.
-It may be included on a Boyce and Hart CD.
+The only tune released for the Dean Martin film, "The Ambushers" (1967) was on the B-side of this 45 from Boyce and Hart and can also be found on Boyce and Hart CD collections.

 Before he was James Bond, David Niven played Harry Love in "Where The Spies Are" (1965).
 The title theme and one other track with some groovy organ work by Jimmy Smith are included on this 2 CD Mario Nasciembene anthology.

-A Japanese 45 was released with an instrumental of the "Main Theme" and "Charles Vine's theme" (just the main theme slowed down) on the B side.
+A Japanese 45 was released with an instrumental of the "Main Theme" and "Charles Vine's theme" (just the main theme played slower) on the B-side.

 The score for "Maroc 7" (1967) was written by Kenneth V. Jones, but some party music and the tune "Maroc 7" were done by Paul Ferris .
-Maroc 7 is a great tune, but unfortunately, no releases as far as I know.
-Several Shadows collections however have their cover version of Maroc 7 which is not bad.
+It's a great tune, but unfortunately, no releases as far as I know.
+Several Shadows collections however have their cover version of Maroc 7, which is not bad.

 "Our Man From R.O.M.E." is a collection of music from Italian spy and crime soundtracks already available with one exception.
 The vocal of the title theme to "Upperseven" (1965) performed by Betty Curtis for the film has been lost.
 It's not even included on the Upperseven soundtrack.
 The producers of the CD took one of Bruno Nicolai's instrumental tracks and had singer Sabina Montes re-do the vocals.
 Exquisite!